 What is the TIME’S UP Legal Defense Fund?

-The TIME’S UP Legal Defense Fund was started by women in Hollywood who were moved by the outpouring of support and solidarity against sexual harassment from the Alianza Nacional de Campesinas (the farmworkers).
-These actresses and activists were determined to find a way to show solidarity with survivors of sexual harassment, assault, abuse and related retaliation in all industries — especially low-income women and people of color.
+The TIME’S UP Legal Defense Fund was started by women in Hollywood who were moved by the outpouring of support and solidarity against sexual harassment from the Alianza Nacional de Campesinas, a national farmworker women’s organization in the U.S. These actresses and activists were determined to find a way to show solidarity with survivors of sexual harassment, assault, abuse and related retaliation in all industries — especially low-income women and people of color.
 They worked together in a historic first to design a structure that would be both inclusive and effective.

 They collaborated with super lawyers Tina Tchen and Robbie Kaplan, Fatima Goss Graves of the National Women’s Law Center, and communications specialist Hilary Rosen.
 The answer was to create a program that could help people across the country — the TIME’S UP Legal Defense Fund.
 Seeded by the generosity of these initial Hollywood producers and actresses, the Fund has gained broad support and donations from many leaders in the film and television industry and now from thousands of small donors from across the country.
 The more money that is raised, the more people we can help.

 What is the Legal Network for Gender Equity?